erinleeny/api-fall/README.md

 # apis-2016
-for the new semester(APIs)of fall 2016 for nanohacker academy.
+learning jquery and the application of APIS in the 2016 semester.